Eric-Ta/Rate_My_UofC_Course/README.md

 We used HTML, CSS, JavaScript, NodeJS, and MongoDB to create this application.
 The front-end was primarily designed using figma, and we extracted the CSS from it and implemented it into our application

 # Getting Started
 Open project folder in the terminal.
-Sample path: "yourProjectDownloadPath"/Rate_My_UofC_Course where "yourProjectDownloadPath" is the path from where you downloaded the file.
+Sample path: "yourProjectDownloadPath"/Rate_My_UofC_Course where "yourProjectDownloadPath" is the path from where you downloaded the file. <br />
-Install the required node modules by entering npm install into the terminal.
+Install the required node modules by entering npm install into the terminal. <br />
-Enter node server.js to run the server.
+Enter node server.js to run the server. <br />
-On your preferred browser, go to http://localhost:3000/.
+On your preferred browser, go to http://localhost:3000/. <br />
 # Admin/Moderator Login
 To test the admin/moderator view, please use one of the following credentials for logging in: